How to be a friend

 - Are others concerned also?

 They may have changed:

-- n mood (quick to anger/irritability; sullen; low/hyper; miserable/over-excitable)
+- in mood (quick to anger/irritability, sullen, low/hyper, miserable/over-excitable)

 Looking after your own mental well-being is essential – consider and set clear limits on how much time and energy you can give - being clear yet brief with your amount of support is better than giving lots of support then feeling overwhelmed and having to find ways to carefully and sensitively pull back from the level of giving.

 Don't take responsibility for your friend's problems.
 It's not up to you to solve their difficulties.

 You can also get support for yourself about your friend’s problem without mentioning their name - contact someone you can trust to talk it all through with.
 Do actively seek out support for yourself too if you feel it could be helpful - sometimes when we help and support others, it can re-stimulate difficulties of our own, so take extra care to look after yourself when you're involved in supporting others, consider professional counselling services for you too.